bevis7781/AI-Wanyun/README.md

 The demo is a real browser capture showing text input → thinking → speaking with lip sync → paused.

-> **Current status:** Developer Preview.
+> **Current status:** Developer-oriented Public Preview.
 The complete Avatar runtime requires a separately configured LiveTalking/Wav2Lip environment.
 Core is localhost-only and does not provide remote-access authentication; do not expose it directly to a LAN, the Internet, or a public reverse proxy.

 ## What is included